kenlasko/k8s-cloud/README.md

+# Introduction
+This is the Git repository that contains all the configuration for my cloud-based single-node Kubernetes cluster.
+The cluster is hosted on a single node in [Oracle Cloud](https://cloud.oracle.com).

+This cluster is used as a disaster-recovery solution for my [home-based Kubernetes cluster](https://github.com/kenlasko/k8s).
+It replicates the function of some critical services:
+* MariaDB
+* AdGuard Home
+* VaultWarden
+* UCDialplans website

+Most of the services are in warm-standby mode.
+AdGuard Home is the only actively used service for when I am away from home as it responds to requests from *.dns.ucdialplans.com.
+However, it is very lightly used, since my phone is usually connected to home via Wireguard.

 # Node Prep
 1. Download ARM64 Talos Oracle image from https://omni.ucdialplans.com and place in /home/ken/
 2. Create image metadata file and save as ```image_metadata.json```